ploymahloy/dev-journal/README.md

 4.30.2023
 - I found a really good post on how to dynamically generate the document title in Vue via [this post](https://stackoverflow.com/questions/62023604/where-to-find-or-how-to-set-htmlwebpackplugin-options-title-in-project-created-w).
 It goes into 6 different ways to do so!
 Saving this for future reference, and to my future self...you're welcome!
 - I'm about to make a video on this and post it on LinkedIn.
 The Split HTML Attribute extension is great!
 Highlight, then use `Ctrl + Alt + Shift + A` to separate the element's attributes.
 Order of attributes can be customized, as can placement of the closing tag.
 Nice!
+- I was also looking at iPad development in case I ever actually travel.
+It looks like GitHub's [Codespaces](https://code.visualstudio.com/docs/remote/codespaces#:~:text=For%20several%20issues%20(especially%20keybindings,progressive%20web%20application%20(PWA).) can be installed as PWA.
+I'm going to try using it with a simulated network connection interruption and screen record the results.
+More video ideas!
+Yay!

 4.27.2023
 - To get myself excited about coding for the day (or first this part of the day) I ran with an idea that I had.
 I thought, "I wonder how I can code a knob like you would see on a guitar amp or in a DAW?"
 I think I'll eventually try to use Tuna.js and Tone.js to build a simple audio effects processor, and maybe a full-blown web-based DAW at some point with cloud storage and stuff of that nature.